Garrett Reisman: Post-NASA career

 On March 4, 2011, SpaceX announced that Reisman would be joining the company as a senior engineer working on astronaut safety and mission assurance.
 He was later promoted to director of crew operations.
 On May 31, 2018, Reisman announced he would leave his position at SpaceX, but remain as a "consultant," stating he could not pass up a job to teach human spaceflight at the nearby University of Southern California.
+In July 2023, Reisman joined Vast, a space station company, as Astronaut Advisor.
+Reisman left his role as Senior Advisor at SpaceX in 2024.

 In popular culture

 A self-proclaimed member of the "Colbert Universe", Reisman was interviewed live from space on the May 8, 2008 episode of The Colbert Report after being seen wearing a "WristStrong" bracelet.
 On July 24, 2008, after returning to Earth, Reisman appeared in person on The Colbert Report as that night's featured guest.
 Reisman presented Stephen Colbert with the WristStrong bracelet he had worn while in space.
 Reisman appeared on the final episode of The Colbert Report.

 Reisman filmed a cameo appearance as a Colonial Marine for the series finale episode of Battlestar Galactica.
 Space.com reported that his scene, in which "someone throws up on him and then he dies", might not be in the final edit of the episode which aired March 20, 2009.

 In the podcast for the final (as aired) episode, producer Ron Moore confirmed that one of the people seen in the background of a scene where a Raptor arms its nuclear payload (shortly before being destroyed) was Reisman.

 In July 2019 it was reported that producer Ron Moore had created his alternative reality series For All Mankind after he and Reisman had discussed the possibility of a timeline in which the Soviet Union landed people on the Moon before the US.
 Reisman also served as technical advisor for the show, and guest appeared as Commander of a Moon Space Shuttle in season 2, episode 2.

-Reisman appeared on The Joe Rogan Experience on February 7, 2020.
+Reisman appeared on The Joe Rogan Experience on February 8, 2020.

 Reisman was a childhood classmate of actress Jane Krakowski.
 In May 2010, Krakowski said on The Tonight Show with Jay Leno that she and Reisman exchanged e-mails while he was in space on Space Shuttle Atlantis.
 At the request of the crew, many of whom were 30 Rock fans, Krakowski provided an autographed script of the show which was brought into space.